hyperledger/web3j/docs/source/smart_contracts.rst

       -jt, --javaTypes                  use native java types.
 Default: true -st, --solidityTypes              use solidity types.
       -a, --abiFile=<abiFile>           abi file with contract definition.
       -b, --binFile=<binFile>           optional bin file with contract compiled code in order to generate deploy methods.
-Required for :ref:`contract-validity`.
       -o, --output=<destinationFileDir> destination base directory.
       -p, --package=<packageName>       base package name.

+BinFile is required for :ref:`contract-validity`.

 In versions prior to 3.x of web3j, the generated smart contract wrappers used native Solidity types.
 From web3j 3.x onwards, Java types are created by default.
 You can create Solidity types